yoonseopark001/R-DataAnalysis-Visualization-MachineLearning/README.md

-#### This covers the major topics in Data Analysis with R from scratch to Machine Learning and AI
+### This covers the major topics in Data Analysis with R from scratch to Machine Learning and AI

 * Environment: R, Jupyter Notebook, Docker, Mac OS Catalina 10.15.x
      * Initially working with Anaconda, I moved to Docker mainly because Docker can show Korean characters in R charts.
 [Install Guideline for Docker](https://datascienceschool.net/view-notebook/03c5b5a96a614ee588a74f05c720e67c/)

+## 1. Introduction to R for data analysis
+x. andom generation

-### 0. Introduction to R for data analysis
+## 0. Introduction to R for data analysis
 1. Introduction
      * `help()`
      * `example()`